wichayutdew/device-setup/notes/leetcode-cheatsheet.md

     **Complexity** Time: O(n) Space: O(n)

+### Minimun Heights Tree

+    _Default case_ if n == 1 return list of 0, that's the only possible answer

+    **Solve**
+        1. the idea of this question is to build a bi-directional graph along with the list that holds the degree of the node. (degree means the link it have)
+        2. then after we have this, we uses queue to do BFS by keeps eliminating the leaves (then use graph to reduce the degrees of each eliminated node neighbors) until we only have 1-2 nodes(we keep track of how many node is left via another variable) (this needs mathematic explianation, just rememeber the value)
+        3. that 1 or 2 node(s) are the answer to this question

+    **Complexity** Time: O(n) Space: O(n)

 ### Task Scheduler

     _Default case_, if we only have 1 task or each task doesn't need idle